 One of the most powerful economic development tools in Texas will expire on September 1, 2019 unless the Legislature extends it.
-Chapter 312 of the Texas Tax Code provides authority for cities and counties to temporarily abate property taxes for manufacturing and other projects – a must-have incentive considering Texas has some of the highest property taxes in the nation and most states offer similar economic development incentives.
-Competition for major manufacturing investment is fierce and Texas will lose jobs to other states if Chapter 312 expires.
-As one Senator put it at a...more
+Chapter 312 of the Texas Tax Code provides authority for cities and counties to provide temporary property tax exemptions for manufacturing and other projects – a must-have incentive considering Texas has the 4th highest industrial property taxes of any state (65% higher than the national average).
+Most states and countries offer similar economic development incentives.
+Competition for major manufacturing investment is fierce and Texas will lose jobs to other...more

-The Texas Legislature reformed the franchise tax over a decade ago to better reflect the more recent sectors of the Texas economy, close tax loopholes and to help finance a reduction in the school property tax.
-Legislative sentiment now favors a phase-out or repeal of the franchise tax.
+The Texas Legislature reformed the franchise tax over a decade ago to better reflect the modern sectors of the Texas economy, close tax loopholes and to help finance a reduction in the school property tax.
+Legislative sentiment now continues to favor a phase-out or repeal of the franchise tax.
 TAM opposes exempting favored businesses from the tax if doing so leaves others to shoulder the entire burden.
-Moreover, TAM points out that because the franchise tax is low, broad and is not imposed on employment or investment, reducing or eliminating the tax is not likely to produce significant economic...more
+Moreover, TAM points out that because the franchise tax is low, broad and is not imposed on employment or investment, reducing or eliminating the tax is not likely to produce significant...more

 Some states have completely exempted tangible business personal property from their property tax assessments to grow their economies; Texas is not one of them.
 Business personal property includes assets that can be moved – furniture, equipment, and inventories.
 Inventory includes the value of raw materials, finished goods, and supplies or parts that manufacturers need to run their business.
 Most states have at least done away with taxing inventory – with all but seven, including Texas, still levying a tax on most business inventories.

-It is TAM’s position that the Legislature has not authorized entities that are not rate regulated by the Public Utilities Commission (PUC) to construct transmission outside of ERCOT.
+It is TAM’s position that the Legislature has not authorized entities that are not rate regulated by the Texas PUC to construct transmission outside of ERCOT.
 The PUC recently disagreed with this position and has ruled that the Legislature has authorized such entities to construct transmission outside of ERCOT.
 The issue revolves around whether the federal government (FERC) or Texas (PUC) regulates the construction and cost of transmission outside of ERCOT.
 This affects the Entergy, SPS, El Paso, and SWEPCO service areas.
-TAM’s concern is the...more
+TAM’s concern is the lack of proper oversight...more